LUCiiFER-07/HireLens-AI/README.md

 # 🤖 HireLens AI

+### AI-powered Resume Screening and Candidate Ranking using Large Language Models

 # LLM Resume Screening System

 > An AI-powered resume screening and candidate ranking system that uses Large Language Models (LLMs) to extract structured information from job descriptions and resumes, evaluate candidate-job compatibility, and rank applicants based on their overall match score.